tripleee/SmokeDetector-wiki/Creating-new-spam-checks.md

 The alternative, which should only be used if a regex doesn't do the job, is to write a check method.
 This is done by writing a new method in `findspam.py`, which takes two parameters: `s` and `site`. `s` is a string of stuff that you need to check (like the title, username, or post body), and `site` is the site that the post is on.
 Give your method a descriptive name, so that its purpose can be judged at a glance.

 Your method should return a pair of values.
 The first is a boolean, indicating whether or not you think the post is spam.
 The second is a string, the `why` data for the post.
 It should be a short descriptive text that describes why you think it's spam, e.g. *Contains keyword \*male-enhancement\**.
+See the text box under the reasons list of [a metasmoke record](https://m.erwaysoftware.com/post/130809) for an example.

 Here's an example check method.
 This method will say that any `s` longer than 3 characters is spam.